richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 ![alt text](../../img/usr-mgt-3.png)

-Copy your CDP access token Access Key Id and Private Key, and in the JupyterLab terminal window edit your CDP credentials file, pasting the values over the the placeholders.
+Copy your CDP access token **Access Key ID** and **Private Key**, and in the JupyterLab terminal window edit your CDP credentials file, pasting the values over the the placeholders.

 ```
 vi ~/.cdp/credentials